 - Do you know if they have any allergies that should be avoided or proteins your dog does better on?

-- Speak to your vet as well and always transition to a raw diet from kibble by mixing it with the regular food and increasing it over time (5-10 days).
+- Speak to your vet and always transition to a raw diet from kibble by mixing it with the regular food and increasing it over time (5-10 days).

 - Your dog should be able to make a gradual transition without any digestive issues.
 Also, watch your animal’s stools to determine if they’re loose or if your pet is uncomfortable.